eliot-portevin/Typee-Typo/README.md

 ![alt text](https://github.com/eliot-portevin/Typee-Typo/blob/main/Media/Logo.png)

 ## Introduction
 The main purpose of Typee Typo is to help people evaluate the evolution of their typing speed.
 This tool wasn't optimised for regular training, but can be used so if wished.
-The long term objective would be for me to make my Maturarbeit on this, firstly on how I got the program to work, and secondly on analysing the evolution of all of your performances and comparing them (you won't be put at competition don't worry).
+The long term objective would be for me to make my Maturarbeit on this, firstly explaining how I got the program to work, and in a second part analysing the evolution of your performances and comparing them (you won't be put at competition don't worry).
 Some of the services included so far:
 - Speed testing in English, French and German
 - Analysis of personal data each time the program runs
 - Possibility to turn the awful music off

+***This program is Open-Source, so you are free to modify it according to your desires.
+However, I won't be able to help you if it doesn't run after your modifications.***

 ## Getting Help
 If you're struggling with the installation, or if you need any kind of advice from and old and wise man, please contact me at ***eliot.portevin@stud.edubs.ch***.